Clinical Practice Research Datalink: General Practice Research Database

 In November 1993, its parent company was acquired by Reuters Health Information, which donated the database to the Department of Health in 1994, at which time it became General Practice Research Database (GPRD) and contained data from 650 practices (4.4 million active patients).
 At this time, there were two licensees of the data: Dr Alan Dean, and Professor Hershel Jick.
 Then the database was operated by the Office for National Statistics until 1999, at which point the Medicines Control Agency (MCA) took over.
 This agency became the Medicines and Healthcare products Regulatory Agency (MHRA) on 1 April 2003 following a merger with the Medical Devices Agency (MDA).
 Since then, use of the database has expanded within the UK and overseas.
 The GPRD was run as a sub-division of the MHRA.

-Following initiatives by the Head of Research, Professor Tjeerd van Staa, the research utility of GPRD was dramatically enhanced by linkage to other datasets on an individual patient level.
+Following initiatives by the Director, Dr John Parkinson, the utility of GPRD was dramatically enhanced by linkage to other datasets on an individual patient level.
 External datasets included the Hospital Episode Statistics, death certificates, the national cancer registry and MINAP (cardiovascular disease) registry.
 Additionally the dataset became that of choice by the FDA and most major pharma companies.